 - It’s super cozy

-- You can also use it for cooking on, heat water, or warm up your socks.
+- You can also use it for cooking, heating water, or warming up your socks.

 - They can be reasonably affordable